A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Introduction

 The key contribution of this paper is the discovery of how decision-making processes should be divided among these three layers.
 Similar approaches exist in the literature, especially, \citet{ha2020hybrid}, whose GA layer is simple while the difficult decision-making step is handled by their DP layer.
 We give more informed exploratory roles in the GA layer, while we use a much simpler DP layer so that the decoding and evaluation for exploitation are faster.
 Our GA layer utilizes a novel type-aware chromosome (TAC) encoding to distinguish truck and drone nodes.
 We also devise type-aware order crossover operations to support the TAC encoding in the GA layer.
-Our unique TAC encoding makes the time complexity of the DP layer less than other DP-based approaches used in the literature.
-With the TAC encoding, it is easy to devise various local search schemes directly on the chromosomes, it is unnecessary to apply additional encoding on the decoded solutions from the DP layer, and it is possible to keep high-resolution information on the solutions in the GA populations.
+Our unique TAC encoding allows the DP layer to have a time complexity of $O(n^2)$, which is lower than other DP-based approaches used in the literature with the time complexities of $O(n^3)$ and $O(n^4)$ (see Section \ref{DP}).
+With the TAC encoding, it is easy to devise various local search \bluenote{neighborhoods} directly on the chromosomes.
+It is unnecessary to apply additional encoding on the decoded solutions from the DP layer, and it is possible to keep high-resolution information on the solutions in the GA populations.
 Furthermore, our GA layer uses two or three subpopulations, depending on whether the drone range is limited, and we propose an escaping strategy for preventing GAs from being trapped in local optima.
-The proposed division of three layers with the TAC encoding brings the reduction in the objective function values, the savings in the computational time, or both, in most benchmark instances.
+The proposed division of three layers with the TAC encoding brings reduction in the objective function values, savings in the computational time, or both, in most benchmark instances.

 The remainder of the paper is organized as follows.
 A brief summary of the literature is given in Section \ref{sec:lit}, and a formal definition of the problem is given in Section \ref{sec:Problem}.
 The methodology is described in Section \ref{sec:Method}, and the numerical results from the experiments are given in Section \ref{sec:Results}.
 Finally, the conclusion and future directions are discussed in Section \ref{sec:Con}.
 In the rest of the paper, we call our method the HGA with TAC, or HGA-TAC, to emphasize the significance of the TAC encoding.